SAP-samples/odata-basics-handsonsapdev/bookshop/README.md

 The previous `@readonly` example was a CDS annotation that resulted in the generation of multiple OData annotations.

 In this current example, what we're looking at are annotations that are closer to the direct use of the combination of the OData annotation concepts of Vocabulary and Term.
-To understand this better, let's stare at the OData annotation vocabularies and try to categorize them.
+To understand this better, let's stare at the OData annotation vocabularies for a bit.

-The standards document [OData Vocabularies Version 4.0 Committee Specification / Public Review Draft 01](http://docs.oasis-open.org/odata/odata-vocabularies/v4.0/odata-vocabularies-v4.0.html) outlines six vocabularies as follows:
+The standards document [OData Vocabularies Version 4.0 Committee Specification / Public Review Draft 01](http://docs.oasis-open.org/odata/odata-vocabularies/v4.0/odata-vocabularies-v4.0.html) outlines six vocabularies as follows (the summary document [OData specs](https://github.com/qmacro/odata-specs/blob/master/overview.md) provides some information on the different document stages such as "Committee Specification" and "Public Review"):

 |Vocabulary|Namespace|Description|
 |-|-|-|